Why did you want to work at Slater and Gordon?

 I’ve been extremely fortunate to be challenged on a daily basis to produce high quality work and assist in a material way in advancing different types of matters, be they litigious proceedings or new enquiries.

-How has your work at Slater & Gordon shaped your understanding of the law and the role of a lawyer?
+How has your work at Slater and Gordon shaped your understanding of the law and the role of a lawyer?

 Being exposed on a daily basis to a wealth of experienced practitioners working on complex and challenging class actions proceedings has been the most formative element of my time as a Graduate to date.
 I’ve thoroughly enjoyed having the chance to throw myself headlong into completely unfamiliar tasks and being given the opportunity to prove my abilities through my contributions to the projects of my team under the guidance of both junior and senior lawyers.